Žamila Kolonomos: Postwar period

 In the years after the war, she received several national medals in recognition for her wartime service in the resistance, including the Commemorative Medal of the Partisans of 1941.
 She continued to be involved in political activism, including through the Alliance of Yugoslav Resistance, the Union for the Protection of Childhood of Macedonia, and the Alliance of Anti-Fascist Women of Macedonia.
 She served as president of the Union of Women's Associations, the War Veterans' Union, and various other groups.
+Kolonomos also became a member of the Central Committee of the Communist Party of Macedonia in 1948.
 In 1956, she traveled to China in a delegation to represent Yugoslavia, meeting with Mao Zedong.
 Kolonomos served as a deputy in the National Assembly of the Socialist Republic of Macedonia, and as a member of the Council of the Republic of Macedonia until her retirement.

-Academic career and writing
+Academic career and death

 Kolonomos received a doctorate in Ladino from Ss.
-Cyril and Methodius University of Skopje in 1961, and she became a professor in Romance philology there in 1962.
+Cyril and Methodius University of Skopje in 1961, and she became Professor Emeritus of the Faculty of Philosophy in the department of Romance philology there in 1962.
 She also studied at the Sorbonne in this period.

 She wrote and edited various articles and books on the region's history, Ladino, and the Yugoslav-Macedonian resistance during World War II.
-This notably includes The Jews in Macedonia during the Second World War (1941-1945), originally published in 1986 in Macedonian, co-written with Vera Veskoviḱ-Vangeli.
+This notably includes The Jews in Macedonia during the Second World War (1941–1945), originally published in 1986 in Macedonian, co-written with Vera Veskoviḱ-Vangeli.

-In the 1970s, she published two collections on Sephardi Jewish language, culture, and history: Poslovice i izreke sefardskih Jevreja Bosne i Hercegovine, which discusses Bosnia and Herzegovina, and Poslovice, izreke i priče sefardskih Jevreja Makedonije, on Macedonia.
-She is considered the only collector of linguistic and cultural heritage of Macedonian Jews in this period.
+In the 1970s, she published two collections on Sephardi Jewish language, culture, and history: Poslovice i izreke sefardskih Jevreja Bosne i Hercegovine (Proverbs and Sayings of the Sephardi Jews of Bosnia and Herzegovina), about Bosnia and Herzegovina, and Poslovice, izreke i priče sefardskih Jevreja Makedonije (Proverbs, Sayings and Tales of the Sephardi Jews of Macedonia), about Macedonia.
+Animal tales (including five from Skoplje and two from Monastir) are present in the latter work.
+She was the only Macedonian Sephardic collector of linguistic and cultural heritage of Macedonian Jews in this period.

 Her 2006 memoir Monastir sin Djudios was published in English translation as Monastir Without Jews: Recollections of a Jewish Partisan in Macedonia in 2008.
 Subsequently, her 2007 memoir of the resistance Dviženjeto na otporot i Evreite od Makedonija was translated into English in 2013 under the title The Resistance Movement and the Jews From Macedonia.
 Her books were frequently published in Ladino as well as Macedonian.

-Death and legacy

-Žamila Kolonomos died in Skopje in 2013, at age 91.
+Žamila Kolonomos died in Skopje on June 18, 2013, at the age of 91.
 Her work represents some of the only firsthand accounts of Jewish life and the Holocaust in what is now North Macedonia.
 A collection of her photographs, documents, medals, and other objects is held by the United States Holocaust Memorial Museum.

-Selected works
+Selected works and honours

+Kolonomos produced the following works and received the following honours: